 If you’re a skier, then Mt Hood is unquestionably one of the best places in Oregon to visit in the winter.
 The skiing here is world-class and runs come in many forms, from tended to the backcountry.
 If you’re visiting Oregon in the summer, no worries; Timberline Lodge has the longest ski season in the country and is open 365 days a year.

 Mt Hood is one of the most climbed glaciated mountains on the planet, second only to Mt Fuji.
 It is a great introductory peak for beginners and requires only a long day to summit.
-You will still need the proper equipment to climb in as well as current condition reports.
-Reach out to local clubs like the Mazamas for more information.
+You will still need the proper adventure equipment to climb in as well as current condition reports.

 Oregon Coast Road Trip